Orbit dimensions in linear and Gaussian quantum optics: Genericity of orbit dimensions, and proof of Proposition

-As a consequence, because the measure $\mu^{(g)}$ is massive (i.e. it assigns positive measure to non-empty open sets \cite[Thm.
-XIII.1.7]{Amann-AnalysisIII-2009}), $Z$ cannot contain any open set, i.e. it has empty interior.
-Equivalently, this means that the complement of $Z$ is dense (in $S_{\mathcal{H}_{\rm fin}}$). \end{proof} We remark that a version of \cref{lem:generic-orbit-dim} can be stated and proved in full analogy for the ketbra case instead of the ket case.
+\end{proof} We remark that a version of \cref{lem:generic-orbit-dim} can be stated and proved in full analogy for the ketbra case instead of the ket case.
 Indeed, one proceeds with the same proof, still on the unit ket sphere on $\mathcal{H}_{\rm fin}$, but given a $\ket{\psi}$ on this sphere, the orbit dimension of the ketbra $\ketbra{\psi}{\psi}$ is considered instead, i.e. the Gram matrix with entries \cref{eq:concrete-gram-formula-ketbra-expression} is considered instead of \cref{eq:concrete-gram-formula-ket-expression}.
-The proof proceeds likewise (for the DV case the new maps $M_{rs}$ are found to be analytic, and we expect that it is also true for the CV case), and yields a new zero measure set $Z$ in the sphere, containing states whose ketbra orbit dimension is sub-maximal.
-Since the Haar measure of pure density matrices on $\mathcal{H}_{\rm fin}$ is realized by the pushfoward of the uniform measure on the unit sphere $S_{\mathcal{H}_{\rm fin}}$ via the projection map (the map that sends a $\ket{\psi}$ to $\ketbra{\psi}{\psi}$), this readily gives that if a pure density matrix $\ketbra{\psi}{\psi}$ on $\mathcal{H}_{\rm fin}$ is drawn at random from the Haar measure, then with probability one its $\dim(\orb_{G}(\ketbra{\psi}{\psi}))$ value is the maximal value attained over all such pure density matrices.
+The proof proceeds likewise, and yields a new full $\mu^{(g)}$-measure inside $S_{\mathcal{H}_{\rm fin}}$, on which the ketbra orbit-dimension function $\dim(\orb_{G}(\ketbra{\psi}{\psi}))$ is constant and equal to the associated maximal value.
+Since the Haar measure of pure density matrices on $\mathcal{H}_{\rm fin}$ is realized by the pushforward of the uniform measure on the unit sphere $S_{\mathcal{H}_{\rm fin}}$ via the projection map (the map that sends a $\ket{\psi}$ to $\ketbra{\psi}{\psi}$), this readily gives that if a pure density matrix $\ketbra{\psi}{\psi}$ on $\mathcal{H}_{\rm fin}$ is drawn at random from the Haar measure, then with probability one its $\dim(\orb_{G}(\ketbra{\psi}{\psi}))$ value is the maximal value attained over all such pure density matrices.